Logo

 New Lines Podcasts

-How Cyberpunk Lost its Edge — with JD Harlock and Joey Ayoub
+How Cyberpunk Lost its Edge — with JD Harlock and Elia Ayoub

-How Cyberpunk Lost its Edge — with JD Harlock and Joey Ayoub
+How Cyberpunk Lost its Edge — with JD Harlock and Elia Ayoub

 For decades, cyberpunk shaped our vision of the future.
 But more recently, writers and artists have begun to look beyond this dystopian lens and reimagine a radically optimistic future.
 Joey Ayoub and J.D.
 Harlock join New Lines magazine’s Lydia Wilson on a journey into the utopian world of solarpunk.